top of page

 This comprehensive guide will help you understand what is involved in selling a property in NSW and how our team of lawyers can assist you throughout the selling process.

-What do I need to include in the contract?
+What Do I Need to Include in the Contract?

-If you are selling a house, you must include the following in the contract:
+When selling a house, you must include the following in the contract:

 • Title search confirming ownership of the property

-• Planning certificate issued by local council
+• Planning certificate issued by the local council

 • Sewer location plan and sewer service diagram showing the location of sewer lines

-• Certificate of registration and compliance/non-compliance for any swimming pools.
+• Certificate of registration and compliance/non-compliance for any swimming pools

 • Title search confirming ownership of the property